dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 layout: post
 categories: three.js
 id: 474
-updated: 2023-01-01 08:42:53
+updated: 2023-06-09 11:08:50
-version: 1.33
+version: 1.34
 ---

 When working with [materials in threejs](/2018/04/30/threejs-materials/) many of the materials support one or more types of maps for skinning a geometry.
-One such texture map option is a [alpha map](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial.alphaMap) that is a gray scale texture that will be used to define the alpha transparency values for the material.
-So then the white areas of the texture will result in a face being fully opaque, black areas will result in the face being fully transparent, and values between the two will be used to set any alpha value between the two.
+One such texture map option is an [alpha map](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial.alphaMap) that is a gray scale texture that will be used to define the alpha transparency values for the material.
+So then the white areas of the texture will result in a face being fully opaque, black areas will be fully transparent, and values between the two will be used to set any alpha value between the two.

 Alpha maps will then come into play when it comes to working things out with [transparency in a threejs project](/2021/04/21/threejs-materials-transparent/).
-An alpha map is something more to add after working out the very basics of this with the transparency and opacity properties of a material.
+An alpha map is something more to add after working out the very basics of this with the transparency and opacity properties of a material option that will work well for one or more objects.
 With that said the transparency option is used to turn transparency off and on, opacity is used to set an over all global alpha value, and alpha maps can the be used to set opacity values on a texture level.

 In this post I will be going over some examples of an alpha maps, and in order to do so I will also be touching base on how to go about creating a texture with a little javaScript code.
 One way to do so is to use [canvas elements and the THREE.CanvasTexture method](https://threejs.org/docs/#api/en/textures/CanvasTexture) as a way to create a texture to use as an alpha map.
 This kind of thing can also be used as a way to create textures in general for all kinds of other maps that can be used with a material.